 - Compulsive Behaviors (Paw Chewing, Tail Chasing, Excessive Grooming)

-You may also notice that your dog is suddenly looking for a place to hide to escape from all the activity or stimuli in their environment.
+You may also notice that your puppy is suddenly looking for a place to hide to escape from all the activity or stimuli in their environment.

 Dogs that are crate trained often retreat to their crate for the sense of safety that it provides.